paulhennell/twitter-account-info/README.md

 [![Tests](https://github.com/paulhennell/twitter-account-info/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/paulhennell/twitter-account-info/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/paulhennell/twitter-account-info.svg?style=flat-square)](https://packagist.org/packages/paulhennell/twitter-account-info)

-This is a basic package to get the number of followers an account has on Twitter without the complications of the official Twitter API.
-As a non-official project however it should be considered possible to stop working at any time.
+This is a basic package to get the number of followers and other basic account info from Twitter without the complications of the official Twitter API.
+As a non-official project it should not be considered totally reliable, and as of v1.0 this relies on a Nitter instance, so if they all break, this will too.

 ## Installation